Does changing a URL affect the SEO performance of a website?

 Changing URLs may seem like a good idea, but you need to consider how it will hurt or help your bottom line.

-When considering site redesigns and platform changes, fully evaluate the risks and benefits involved as to how URL structural changes will affect SEO.
-Don’t take the decision lightly as your URLs are the very life source to your website’s viability.
+When considering site redesigns and platform changes, fully evaluate the risks and benefits involved, and how URL structural changes will affect SEO.
+Don’t take the decision lightly.

 When you’re mapping your changes, remember:

 - Only use 301 redirects with a URL to URL redirect for every page you’re going to keep.